 Benefits for Health Professionals:

-- Independence Plan is shared with all members of the treating team so everyone is working to achieve the client's individual goals
+- The Independence Plan is shared with all members of the treating team so everyone is working to achieve the client's individual goals

 - Treatment and support goals are aligned with the client's Independence Plan